Get Started with your Bees

 How it Works

 Honeybees have survived on their own in the wild for thousands of years.
 However, when keeping bees it is best to keep a keen eye on them in their first few months.
 They are not needy creatures but they will need to be fed in the beginning to aid in honeycomb production.
-Sarah will perform all the necessary maintenance on the colony and work out a schedule with you that is dependent on the needs of the colony.
-Suggested hive visits are once a week for the first two weeks, then once every two weeks to ensure the your colony’s health and stability.

 Many flowering plants need the help of pollinators, such as honeybees, to transfer pollen between flowers of the same species.
 One of the best ways a plant can attract a pollinator is with the sweet nectar found in flowers.
 Honeybees harvest the nectar and turn it into delicious honey!
 Lucky for us, honeybees don’t always use all of the honey they produce!
 Once your hive is established, you can expect between 30-50 lbs of honey a year.